mkrapp/mkrapp.github.io/_posts/2016-03-24-building_cesm.md

 ./create_newcase -case <your case> -res T31_g37 -compset 2000_CAM5_SLND_SICE_AQUAP_SROF_SGLC_SWAV -mach userdefined
 ```

-Other configurations, i.e., the compset, can be found on the <a href="http://www.cesm.ucar.edu/models/cesm1.2/cesm/doc/modelnl/compsets.html" target="_blank">CESM website</a>.
+Other configurations, i.e., the compset, can be found on the [CESM website](http://www.cesm.ucar.edu/models/cesm1.2/cesm/doc/modelnl/compsets.html).
 Next, adjust the XML configuration files in `cesm1_2_2/scripts/<your_case>` where `<your_case>` is the name of the CESM setup you created before

 ```
 ./xmlchange -file env_build.xml -id GMAKE_J -val 8